 Garlic packing app:

-Garlic packing app makes garlic packing fast and easy.
-Garlic packing, sorting, processing, quality control, storage, sales & distribution is made easy with Farmsoft's garlic packing software app.
+Garlic packing app for sorting, processing, garlic quality inspection, garlic storage, sales & distribution is made easy with Farmsoft's garlic packing software app.

 Garlic packing app: